Gualala - Little Pacific Coast Village

 Gualala also offers a vibrant art scene.
 The region is thick with talented artists of all types — painters, sculptors, musicians, dancers, photographers, and writers.
 Many have left cities to pursue artistic careers in an environment they consider to be far more amenable to creativity.

-A good place to learn about the art scene here is the Gualala Arts Center (46501 Gualala Road, Gualala, 707-884-1138).
+A good place to learn about the art scene here is the Gualala Arts Center.
 It always has an art exhibit going on (usually free), and hosts frequent, genre-crossing musical performances.

 As you'd expect, the Gualala area offers plenty of great dining, from venues with elegant surroundings and imaginative cuisine to simple grills and eat-hearty chowder houses.

-And be sure to try locally-produced wines from family-owned Annapolis Winery (26055 Soda Springs Road, Annapolis, 707-886-5460) while you’re here, or visit the winery itself.
-It’s tucked away off a remote road about three miles from the ocean, and resembles a real-life Thomas Kincaid cottage.
+And be sure to try locally-produced wines from family-owned Annapolis Winery while you're here, or visit the winery itself.
+It's tucked away off a remote road about three miles from the ocean, and resembles a real-life Thomas Kinkade cottage.